← All varieties

 Fruit

 Size and Form: Small.
-Desportes gives the dimensions as one and one-third inches high and one and three-fourths inches in diameter.
-Form is roundish and somewhat irregular (Desportes).
+Desportes gives precise measurements of one and one-third inches high and one and three-fourth inches in diameter.
+Form is roundish; Desportes notes it is irregular.

 Stem: Short, inserted in a shallow cavity (Desportes).